deshanyang/Liver-DIR-QA/README.md

 ## Use of Dataset
 ### Dataset Organization
-The full dataset, available on zenodo, is organized into two formats.
+The full dataset, available on zenodo (https://zenodo.org/records/10553242), is organized into NIfTI file format.
+The dataset folder contains the image data in the NIfTI file format, with the landmarks stored in a text file.
+Each image and its landmarks are stored in its own file and are labeled by each case.
+Imaging and landmark data dimensions are in the order [sagittal, coronal, axial], with slice order also in accordance with the DICOM coordinate system.
+Landmark locations are saved as 3 columns of pixel indices, with each column corresponding to the dimensions of the image, in the same order.
+Image intensity values are still Hounsfield units shifted by 1000.

 The first is a folder containing 30 .mat files.
 In each of these files is the imaging data for both CT images in a pair, the landmark locations for each image, and the voxel sizes of each image.
 The imaging data in the .mat files is organized in the dimensions [coronal, sagittal, axial], with the order of the slices in accordance with DICOM formatting [anterior:posterior, right:left, inferior:superior].
 Landmark locations are saved as 3 columns of pixel indices, with each column corresponding to the dimensions of the image, in the same order.
 Image intensity values are saved as Hounsfield units shifted by 1000.

-The second format is a folder containing the imaging data in the NIfTI file format, with the landmarks stored in a text file.
-Each image and its landmarks are stored in its own file and are labeled by each case.
-Imaging and landmark data dimensions are in the order [sagittal, coronal, axial], with slice order also in accordance with the DICOM coordinate system.
-Landmark locations are saved as 3 columns of pixel indices, with each column corresponding to the dimensions of the image, in the same order.
-Image intensity values are still Hounsfield units shifted by 1000.

 ### Visualizing Landmarks
 For those interested in looking at the landmark pairs available in this dataset, we recommend the use of MatchGui (Deshan Yang, 2017).
 MatchGui is a Matlab based tool and allows the user to load in both CT images as well as the landmark locations for each image.
 In this way, users can visualize each landmark pair individually, with up-sampling tools that can help inform the user if the dataset is right for their purposes.
 There are also functions allowing the user to flag certain landmarks and adjust them if they feel necessary.